Jethet/project-green-table-be/README.md

 ## Backlog

+- Include calendar with options to click and create tables or see table details
 - Offer guest option to accept/decline invitation
 - Offer user option to see address on map
 - Page with links to suitable recipe websites